-Ransomware is a specific type of computer malware that encrypts a victim’s files or systems to prevent them from accessing those files.
+Ransomware attacks is a specific type of computer malware that encrypts a victim’s files or systems to prevent them from accessing those files.
 Consequently, the ransom attacker demands some payment – ransom – from the victim to allow re-access to the files or system.
 This malware limits users from accessing their data by completely locking the computer’s screen or by restricting access to specific target files in their computers.

 Table of Content

 - What is ransomware?